Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Hyperparameters

 \section{Hyperparameters}

 Hyperparameters are crucial for reproducibility; therefore, we list all hyperparameters used in \ours{}.

-Table~\ref{tab:hyperparams} lists all hyperparameters.
-We have also provided additional adjustable hyperparameters in the configuration to offer flexibility for reproducibility.
+See Table~\ref{tab:hyperparams}.
+We also expose these hyperparameters as configurable options to support reproducibility studies.

-Also, the core settings of the Sparse Gaussian Process are listed in Table~\ref{tab:inducing-hyperparams}.
-Inducing rows and columns are set to 9, corresponding to the same parameter level as LoRA.
-The Q and K matrices of attention and the output linear layers are replaced by the Bayesian framework (SGP).
+The core settings of the Sparse Gaussian Process are listed in Table~\ref{tab:inducing-hyperparams}.
+Inducing rows and columns are set to 9, matching the LoRA rank for a comparable parameter count.
+The attention Q and K matrices, together with the language model head weight matrices, are replaced by the Bayesian framework (SGP).